Controlled access zones for construction sites

 An enhanced solution from Biosite

-Built on years of experience working with controlled access zones, our system maintains fast biometric matching, flexibility of site set up and data accuracy to deliver an enhanced solution.
+Built on years of experience working with controlled access zones on construction sites, the Biosite system maintains fast biometric matching, flexibility of site set-up and data accuracy to deliver an enhanced solution.

-Biosite's access control matching takes place on the local server, usually located next to a turnstile, or inside a POD at each zone entrance.
-We have the unique ability to offer multiple servers on each site (for example main site and head office), with no restrictions on placement of access control hardware because the system is wireless.
-It is also easy to move access control hardware around the site because PODs have their local servers built into the unit.
+Biosite's access control matching takes place on the local server, usually located next to a turnstile, or inside an enclosed turnstile POD at each zone entrance.
+We have the unique ability to offer multiple servers on each site (for example main site and head office), with minimal restrictions on placement of access control hardware because the system is wireless.
+It is also easy to move access control hardware around the site because enclosed turnstile PODs have local servers built into the unit.

 More than that, the servers synchronise profile data with the site's portal over the internet.
 If the connection is lost, access control matching (via hardware or mobile) can continue on the local PC and synchronisation simply takes place when connection is regained.

-• Prevent bottlenecks at site entrance without compromising site safety by using holding pens
+- Improve safety by preventing bottlenecks at site entrance and exit points, without compromising site safety, by using holding pens.

-• Restrict access to specific areas, including access based on competency
+- Improve security by restricting access to specific areas on site, including zone access based on competency.

-• Enable enhanced reporting of worker productivity by tracing location via zone e.g. welfare, main site
+- Improve productivity and visibility by enabling enhanced reporting of worker productivity by tracing location via zone, e.g. welfare, main site.

-• Identify location of key workers by zone to ensure appropriate resource allocation of fire marshalls, first aiders.
+- Improve efficiency by identifying the location of key workers by zone to ensure appropriate resource allocation of fire marshals, first aiders, etc.